 For some fun intimate wedding adventure activity ideas check out: Ways to Adventure Without Hiking on Your Elopement Day

 I forewarn all my couples who get married in public locations that they will be a celebrity for a day when eloping on public land like Yosemite, Rocky Mountain National Park, Glacier or even Arches.
 Some of my couples are totally cool with random passerby’s getting excited for you.
 But, If you despise the idea of getting married with people that you don’t know walking past & inevitably stopping, staring and cheering for you when you say I do then this should be a consideration when you select your elopement location.

 There are some great options to avoid this conundrum and this is my specialty.
 One is to book an awesome venue that has a stunning ceremony location for you, there are incredible options that range from mountain lodges or ranches, airbnb’s to summer camps & even NPS cabins!
 If you find somewhere that is close to all the activities you want to do; rent it for a few days and make it your wedding adventure base camp!

 The second option if you just can’t find a venue that has ceremony views you’re stoked about is to consider alternative modes of transportation to get you somewhere more remote.
 Rent a few jeeps and tear up some 4×4 roads to the top of a mountain pass in Colorado.
 Book a boat tour and say your vows on a lake or ocean!
 Land on a glacier in Alaska via helicopter and say your vows surrounded by beautiful blue ice.

-6 Of The Best Places to Elope With Your Family + Friends Complete with Specific Venue Options that are Perfect for Your Intimate Celebration
+4 Of The Best Places to Elope With Your Family + Friends

 While it’s totally fine if your family just tags along to watch you get married and celebrate with you!
 But, when eloping with family, it can be fun to include them in the ceremony.